ahdis/chmed/pages/_includes/privatefields.md

 ## Caveat

 Currently in CHMED16AF their are no private fields explicitly defined.
-The conversion to the QR format considers extension definitions for Composition (equals to Medication in CHMED16A), Patient and MedicationStatement (equals to Medicament) with a cannonical url starting with http://chmed16af.emediplan.ch/fhir/StructureDefinition/.
+The conversion to the QR format considers extension definitions for Composition (equals to Medication in CHMED16A), Patient and MedicationStatement (equals to Medicament) with a canonical url starting with http://chmed16af.emediplan.ch/fhir/StructureDefinition/.

 In the future official defined extensions will be published here.